yossiz16/microcOSM/images/osm2pgsql/README.md

   **Env Variables to update data**

 - `OSM2PGSQL_UPDATE_INTERVAL` the interval in **seconds** for `osm2pgsql` to append replication files into the `tiler-db`.
+- `REPLICATION_URL` the url to retrieve the replication files from.
+- `EXPIRED_DIR` the folder to save the lists of expired tiles to.

 #### **Database columns structure**